Pepszidev/Slot-Machine-Default-API/README.md

 ### Example

 The following example is a response for a slot machine containing 3 reels.
 It generates 12 symbols on each reel.
+Symbol 1 is 10 and Symbol 2 is Jack.
 The winning is calculated in the last 3 symbol of each reel :

     "reels": [
         [